AlyaHarvelle/HMMER/README.md

 This repository contains the following files:

-- `msa_analysis.ipynb`: analysis of the multiple sequence alignments.
 - `hmm_analysis.ipynb`: analysis of the generated Hidden Markov Models.
 - `functions.py`: contains the functions used in the previously listed notebooks.